adioshun/gitBook_DeepDrive/intro3d-cloudpoint.md

 a 3D voxel grid where each voxel was a binary variable indicating whether it belonged to the 3D shape or it was empty space

+Volumetric representation, where the 3D object is discretized spatially as binary voxels (1 if the voxel is occupied and 0 otherwise. )